amanrai31/JavaAndDsa/02DSA/Concepts/01timeComplexity.md

 **NOTE :** In coding round if it is mentioned to complete a problem in 1 sec that mean 10^8 operations.
 Typically servers do 10^8 operations in 1 sec.

+**IMPORTANT :** Suppose i have 3 subsequent/individual loops(not nested) in some code, then the TC of that code will be equal to that loop which is having the highest TC.

 -----

 ## Space Complexity